-In order to characterize the physio-chemical properties of each stream and to monitor mass transport within the process units, the following analyses, which were performed at TU Delft laboratories, were done for every sample collected during the operation:
+In order to characterize the physio-chemical properties of each stream and to monitor mass transport within the process units, the following analyses, performed at TU Delft laboratories, were done for every sample collected during the operation:

-- Basic analysis; pH and EC - ▶ HCO3-and SiO2 concentrations using measuring kits and a spectrophotometer

-- > Anion concentration using Ion Chromatography (IC) - Cations and trance elements concentration using Inductively Coupled Plasma Mass Spectrometry (ICP-MS) - > TOC using TOC analyzer
+- Basic analysis; pH and EC - ► HCO3 and SiO2 concentrations using measuring kits and a spectrophotometer - Anion concentration using Ion Chromatography (IC) - Cations and trace elements concentration using Inductively Coupled Plasma Mass Spectrometry (ICP-MS) - ➤ TOC using TOC analyzer

-Moreover, XRD analyses were used in order to derive the type of precipitate that forms the produced crystals from the Crystallizer unit.
-Theses analyses were performed by the UNIPA laboratory.
+Moreover, XRD analyses were used in order to derive the type of precipitate that were formed during the production of crystals in the crystallizer unit.
+These analyses were performed by the UNIPA laboratory.